Zippel Bay State Park: Geology

-Zippel Bay State Park is in a part of Minnesota that was at one time park of a glacial lake, Lake Agassiz.
+Zippel Bay State Park is in a part of Minnesota that was at one time part of a glacial lake, Lake Agassiz.
 Lake of the Woods is a remnant of the glacial lake.
 The glacial history of northern Minnesota created areas of peatlands and sandy mineral rich soil.
 The topography of the area is generally gently sloped with some abrupt slopes that are former beaches of Lake of the Woods.
 Several rock outcrops a scattered around the shores of the lake and the bay.

 Recreation

 Zippel Bay State Park is open for year-round recreation with fishing being the primary attraction.
 Lake of the Woods has an abundance of walleye and sauger which is a smaller relative of the walleye.
 Other fish caught in the lake at the park include perch, muskellunge and smallmouth bass.

 Lake sturgeon are rarely caught in the modern era, but they do play a role in the history of the park.
 Wilhelm Zippel built his fishing business on sturgeon.
 The sturgeon were caught for their valuable eggs, caviar.
 The fish were butchered and sent to market.
-The fish which can weigh up to 250 lb and reach an age of 100 are occasionally caught by anglers at the park.
+The fish that can weigh up to 250 lb and reach an age of 100 are occasionally caught by anglers at the park.

 Zippel Bay State Park has two campgrounds with 57 campsites and one group camping area for organizations like the Boy Scouts.
 The camping areas have showers and vault toilets with dumping stations available for campers with recreational vehicles.
 The park has 6 mi of hiking trails, 11 mi of cross-country skiing trails and 3 mi of snow mobile trails.
 Additionally Zippel Bay State Park has picnic facilities including separate tables and a pavilion, a swimming area, boat ramps and a fishing pier.